yelban/trumpet-orange/README.md

 # TrumpetOrange
-Prompt Highlighter for ChatGPT / Grok / Gemini / Google AI Studio
+Prompt Highlighter for ChatGPT / Grok / Gemini

 > Make your prompts always stand out and keep your conversation flow smooth.